fponticelli/tempots/apps/docs/pages/index.md

 ---
 # Tempo

-> Just another UI Framework for the web
+> A new UI Framework for the web

-## Why?
+## Why Choose Tempo?

-- plain typescript functions
+- Simple TypeScript functions
-- no hidden/unpredictable rerendering
+- Predictable rendering without surprises
-- no dependencies
+- Zero dependencies
-- no magic
+- No hidden complexities
-- no virtual DOM
+- Direct DOM updates (no virtual DOM)
-- low level control when needed
+- Fine-grained control when required
-- small footprint
+- Lightweight and efficient
-- updates are applied directly to the DOM
+- Directly updates the DOM